pwall567/kjson-optional/README.md

 The convention is to use `null` as this default, but this makes it difficult to distinguish between a missing property and one that has been set intentionally to `null`.

-This library provides an `Opt` class which, when used in conjunction with the appropriate deserialization functions, will provide the ability to determine whether a property was omitted or was supplied with the value `null`.
+The `kjson-optional` library provides an `Opt` class which, when used in conjunction with the appropriate deserialization functions, will provide the ability to determine whether a property was omitted or was supplied with the value `null`.

 ## Quick Start